Diploma in Medical Radioisotope Techniques Course, Eligibility, Duration, Colleges, Scope

 1. What are the careers available after Diploma in Medical Radioisotope Techniques?

 Graduates with a Diploma in Medical Radioisotope Techniques (DMRT) possess diverse career options in the rapidly evolving field of nuclear medicine and medical imaging.
-They can pursue roles as Nuclear medicine technologist, Radiopharmacist, Research associate, Radiation Safety Officer.
+They can pursue roles as Nuclear medicine technologist, Radiopharmacist, Research associate, Radiation Safety Support Staff.

 2. What is the training period of BARC?